-- 1. The Copay and Deductible Waiver does not apply to contraceptive methods that are: - brand-name prescription drugs; - FDA approved female brand-name emergency contraceptives.
+- 1. The Copay and Deductible Waiver does not apply to contraceptive methods that are: - brand-name prescription drugs; - FDA-approved female brand-name emergency contraceptives. - FDA-approved female brand-name over-the-counter (OTC) contraceptives.

 However, the Copay and Deductible Waiver does apply when: